ni/semi-test-library-dotnet/Examples/source/Sequence/SMUHardwareLevelSequencing/README.md

 1. Launch the **TestStand Sequence Editor**.
 2. Open the sequence file `STLExample.SMUHardwareLevelSequencing.seq` located in this example's directory.

-### Step 2: Review the ProcessSetup
+### Step 2: Review ProcessSetup

 1. In the TestStand Sequence Editor, select the **ProcessSetup** tab to view the test steps.
 2. Take note of the `ConfigureSMUAdvancedSequence` step.
-It demonstrate the configuration of an advanced sequence, once, at the start of the program.
+It demonstrates the configuration of an advanced sequence, once, at the start of the program.
 The advanced sequence created by this step will be later initiated within MainSequence.
    - **ConfigureSMUAdvancedSequence** - Configures an advanced sequence upfront without initializing it, allowing later initiation in the test flow.

-### Step 3: Review the MainSequence
+### Step 3: Review MainSequence

 1. In the TestStand Sequence Editor, select the **MainSequence** tab to view the test steps.
 2. Observe the sequence of test steps that demonstrate the different hardware level sequencing approaches: